vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 After starting the measurement, you can toggle sending CAN FD or Classical CAN frames by pressing the corresponding `Send` buttons on the panel.

-You can read data that is being received on the `can0` vCAN device
+You can read data that is being received on the `can0` vcan device

     candump can0

-If both CAN FD and Classical CAN frames are being sent while the SilKitAdapterSocketCAN and the CanEchoDevice are connected, you should see output similar to the following in the terminal:
+If both CAN FD and Classical CAN frames are being sent while the SIL Kit Adapter vcan and the CanEchoDevice are connected, you should see output similar to the following in the terminal:

 ![CANDUMP](demos/images/candump_output.png)